durimkryeziu/family-tree-xml-parser/README.md

 ## Installation
 :one: `git clone https://github.com/durimkryeziu/family-tree-xml-parser.git`

-:two: In the **params.properties** file:
+:two: Set Environment Variables properly:
-- set **params.input-directory** to the directory you want to scan for XML files of the previously mentioned format
+- set **INPUT_DIRECTORY** to the directory you want to scan for XML files of the previously mentioned format
-- set **params.processing-interval** to the interval you what to scan for.
+- set **PROCESSING_INTERVAL** to the interval you what to scan for.

 :three: Run `mvn clean install` or `mvn -Dmaven.test.skip=true clean install` to skip tests